mmena1/dotfiles/README.md

 ## Fish features

-- Same as Zsh, without the baggage of oh-my-zsh.
-No 3rd-party plugins, just my custom scripts that I adapted from oh-my-zsh.
+- :zap: Blazing fast - No 3rd-party plugins or frameworks, just my custom scripts that I adapted from oh-my-zsh.
-- No tmux :(
+- :feather: Lightweight - Feature wise is the same as oh-my-zsh, without the baggage of extra plugins and scripts.
-    - I couldn't properly configure the shell to auto start/close tmux and having to manually type `tmux` and `exit` every time I open a new terminal is a deal breaker for me.
+- No tmux :sob:
-    - [Kitty](https://sw.kovidgoyal.net/kitty/) to the rescue :D. It offers most of the tmux features plus some other cool stuff.
+  - I couldn't properly configure the shell to auto start/close tmux and having to manually type `tmux` and `exit` every time I open a new terminal is such a drag! :goberserk:

-Missing feature? 🍴 Fork this repo and make it better!
+  - [Kitty](https://sw.kovidgoyal.net/kitty/) to the rescue :smiley_cat:.
+It offers most of the tmux features plus some other cool stuff.

 ## Installation